zeespogeira/ADS-HouseOfThings/README.md

     Sensor, Thermometer, Bosch, Realfeel, Bedroom

-Each .csv file corresponds to a single device.
+Each .csv file corresponds to a module.
 The .csv files are stored in a folder named Devices.
-The system will automatically detect if there are changes to the Devices folder (e.g. when adding a new .csv file) and create the corresponding device object.
+The system will automatically detect if there are changes to the Devices folder (e.g. when adding a new .csv file) and create the corresponding device(s) object(s).

 - **Problem in Context**
-    - Our problem was how to instantiate actuators and sensors in run-time without having a timer cheking the folder x in x seconds.
+    - Our problem was how to instantiate actuators and sensors in run-time without having a timer cheking the folder periodically.

 - **Implementation**
-    - For this implementation we decided to use a class called "Discovery Module".
-This class has a method called processEvents() that is always running in background to see if new files (actuators or sensors) are instantiated.
+    - We decided to use a class nammed "DiscoveryModule".
+This class has a method nammed processEvents() that runs in the background that evaluates if new .csv files are added to the Devices folder, and instantiates the corresponding devices listed in each .csv file.

 - **Consequences**
-    - We're using this pattern to help with the plug & play https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/src/ads.group06.houseofthings/src/main/java/DiscoveryModule.java
+    - This design decision enables the "plug & play" ability of our controller, since it becomes able to automatically detect new devices added to the system. https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/src/ads.group06.houseofthings/src/main/java/DiscoveryModule.java